mike-sierra/deotp/02_navigate.md

         $ open file.html

-1. You can join separate _commands_ on the same line with semicolons, where they're often referred to as _statements_:
+1. You can join separate _commands_ on the same line with semicolons, in which case they're often referred to as _statements_:

         $ touch file.html; open file.html